TiagoDiass/learning-Web/README.md

 ### #5 Efeito Parallax
 Essa é somente uma página para demonstrar o simples mas muito bonito efeito parallax, que pode ser encontrado em vários sites.

-This is page to demonstrate the simple but really pretty effect parallax, you can find it on a lot of sites.
+This is a page to demonstrate the simple but really pretty effect parallax, you can find it on a lot of sites.

 ![](gif-efeito-parallax.gif)